anmolmalik97/twitterstreamingApi/README.md

 - <a href="https://innovaccer-backend-assignment.herokuapp.com/search?text=modi&perPage=100" target="_blank">`Live Demo for api`</a>
 ## Soundex with reverse indexing to search word from the tweet text in O(1) time complexity ->
 > User can search for similar sounding words from the tweet text...eg -> srsly and seriously will yield same results
+> User can search username also (regex and mongoDB native indexing used for username)

 ![Recordit GIF](http://g.recordit.co/Ftln25crlZ.gif)